How A Top Enterprise Sales Rep at Shopify Uses Account-Based Selling

 - Thurs-Friday: Object handling (last minute) and Deal Closing

-JK: So how do you close deals?
+Nudge: So how do you close deals?

 CG: Closing becomes more challenging as you go upmarket.
 For smaller customers, you’re usually interacting with the person who will be signing the contract on day one.
 So there’s velocity to the sales process.
 Big deals mean bigger teams, and that’s a political landscape that makes ABS critical to getting it done.